-Militia clashes rock Libya’s capital leaving civilians trapped, health ministry say
+Militia clashes rock Libya’s capital, leaving civilians trapped, health ministry says

 The escalation follows months of relative peace after nearly a decade of civil war in Libya, where two rival sets of authorities are locked in a political stalemate.
 Longstanding divisions have sparked several incidents of violence in Tripoli in recent years, although most have been over in a matter of hours.

-In a statement issued Tuesday, the United Nations Support Mission in Libya said it was following with concern “the security incidents and developments” that began Monday.
+In a statement Tuesday, the United Nations Support Mission in Libya said it was following with concern “the security incidents and developments” that began Monday.
 It called for an immediate end to the ongoing armed clashes.

+Both of Libya’s rival chambers also condemned the fighting in separate statements Tuesday.
+The House of Representatives, which is situated in the eastern city of Benghazi, said its rival Tripoli-based government was accountable for the violence.

-The oil-rich country has been divided between rival administrations in the east and the west, each supported by various well-armed militias and foreign governments, since 2014.
-It has been in a state of upheaval since the 2011 NATO-backed uprising toppled and later killed longtime dictator Moammar Gadhafi.
+The oil-rich country has been divided since 2014 between rival administrations in the east and the west, each supported by various well-armed militias and foreign governments.
+It has been in a state of upheaval since a 2011 NATO-backed uprising toppled and later killed longtime dictator Moammar Gadhafi.